protonemedia/laravel-splade-docs/toasts.md

 # Toasts

 Splade has built-in support for toasts.
-You may use the `Toast` facade to send a toast to the frontend:
+Use the `Toast` facade to send a toast to the frontend:

 ```php
 <?php